afeezraheem/Value-at-Risk-VaR-of-Portfolio/README.md

 4. Using the Norm object from scipy.stats, I calculated the inverse of the normal cumulative distribution with a specified probability, standard deviation, and mean

-5. Finally, I estimate the VaR for the portfolio by subtracting the initial investment from the calculation in step 4
+5. Finally, I estimated the VaR for the portfolio by subtracting the initial investment from the calculation in step 4

 6. I calculated the VaR for expanded period windows, and studied the trend